 Try to darken areas like the far end of the cheek, around the eyes, right side of the nose and right side of the neck, bottom right side under the lips and also part of the hair.
 Use the Dodge Tool (O) with the same settings and lighten the cheek bones and left side of the face as well as the left side of the nose.
 See what I did in the image below.
 The white areas are made with the Dodge tool and the dark areas with the Burn tool.

 Once you’re done, duplicate this layer to make the effect stronger.
 If the effect is too strong, lower the opacity of the duplicated layer until you are satisfied.
 If the transitions are not smooth enough, apply some Gaussian Blur to the burn/dodge layer.
-This is the before and after, hover the mouse over the image to see it.

 Step 4 – General adjustments